 Kind of self explanatory.
 Everything is balanced well with other elements in the mix, and the overall sound of the mix is well balanced too.
 Instruments aren’t too loud or too quiet, nothing get’s too loud and jumps out in front of the mix at any point.
 Everything “feels” musical.

-Many of the top mix engineers have been using Yamaha NS-10s to mix with for years now, and anyone that’s ever heard of a pair of these can tell you right away that they are anything but flat sounding.
+Many of the top mix engineers have been using Yamaha NS-10s to mix with for years now, and anyone that’s ever heard of a pair of these can tell you right away that they have anything but flat frequency response .
 How have so many hits been mixed on these speakers?
 A large part of it has to do with the fact that great mix engineers know that the relationship between elements in a mix is way more important than if the individual elements are EQ’d just right.
 When you’re mixing to prep your audio for mastering, focus on not missing the forest for the trees.
 Bad mix engineers pay attention to the trees but ignore the forest, great mix engineers pay attention to both.